olethalai/challenges/README.md

 A space for keeping all the programming challenges I've attempted.
 This repository has also been of use to gain some experience with the use of Git.

+#### Text Integers

+Create a function which outputs integers as text.

 ## Completed challenges

 #### Heavy Balls - Ruby